 Check out the ChicoBag travel zips to keep toiletries, cords, and other small items organized while traveling.

 Whether for staycations, backpacking treks, day trips while traveling, or to use as carry-on only luggage, finding a well-made and versatile backpack is important for many travelers.

-Check out the Nazca 24L Travel Pack from Cotopaxi for a backpack-meets-luggage style pack.
+The Nazca 24L Travel Pack from Cotopaxi is a backpack-meets-luggage style pack (read my in-depth review here).
 Cotopaxi’s tagline is “gear for good,” and this philosophy is woven into various parts of their business.
 Cotopaxi is “a new outdoor company that funds sustainable poverty alleviation, moves people to do good, and inspires adventure through innovative outdoor products and experiences.”
-Also check out more product options from Cotopaxi such as duffle bags, backpacks, laptop sleeves, and shoulder bags.

 Rareform is a unique company that repurposes billboards into fun and one-of-a-kind backpacks, instead of letting all that billboard vinyl going to a landfill.
-Check out all their product options on their website.
 (Photo Credit: Blake Bronstad, used with permission)

-Check out an inflatable pillow from Marmot for a portable, lightweight option.
+This inflatable pillow from Marmot is a portable, lightweight travel pillow.
 Marmot incorporates sustainability into their company with a foundational philosophy of People/Product/Planet™, and they have a wide assortment of apparel and equipment for outdoor enthusiasts and travelers.

 Or get a unique gift from one of the many amazing makers on Etsy: